nwn-dotnet/Anvil/Development_with_Docker_on_Windows.md

-﻿# Running NWN.Managed in docker on windows
+﻿# Running Anvil in docker on windows

-To get NWN.Managed up an running for development and testing, the easiest way is to run it in docker (which is can also be used in Docker with WSL).
+To get Anvil up an running for development and testing, the easiest way is to run it in docker (which is can also be used in Docker with WSL).

 #### Why this guide?
-Pragmatic, opionated way to setup a NWN.Managed development environment.
+Pragmatic, opionated way to setup a Anvil development environment.

 #### Preperation
 There are some things that you need to install, which is not part of this guide: